 That's not to say that a relationship will fail if one or both partners are struggling with depression.
 If both partners love each other and are committed to making the relationship succeed, then there's a good chance that the bond can weather the storm and emerge stronger than ever.

 The following tips can help you support the person you're dating when they're dealing with depression, as well as ensure you're looking out for your own mental and emotional health.

 Tip 1: Offer Your Support

 As much as you may want to, you can't erase your partner's depression.
-What will benefit your partner the most is knowing that you're there for them.
+What will benefit your partner the most is knowing you're there for them.
 Positive interactions in a relationship can help reduce the severity of depression.
 Don't adopt an attitude of trying to "fix" them, as this can contribute to feelings of worthlessness or imply that they are somehow fundamentally broken.
 It can also spiral into unhealthy codependent behavior.

 Remember, it's not your job to solve your loved one's problems.
 It is ultimately their responsibility to cope with and manage their depression.
 Encourage your loved one to seek appropriate treatment, to not be discouraged if the first try doesn't immediately fix their depression, and to investigate medications, if they're open to exploring their options.